Albert Ernest Alexander: Biography

 Albert Ernest Alexander was born on 5 January 1914 in Ringwood, Hampshire, the sixth of seven children of William Albert Alexander, a master builder, and Beatrice (née Daw), formerly a teacher.
 He attended Brockenhurst County School, from where he gained a place in 1931 at the University of Reading.
 He graduated in 1934 with First Class Honours in Chemistry and an Open Scholarship to King's College, Cambridge.
 He was awarded a First Class in the Tripos Examination.

-With the benefit of a King's College Senior Scholarship, a DSIR grant for research, and a Ramsay Memorial Fellowship, Alexander joined the Department of Colloid Science to work under Professor E K Rideal (later Sir Eric Keightley Rideal, MBE, FRS).
+With the benefit of a King's College Senior Scholarship, a Department of Scientific and Industrial Research grant for research, and a Ramsay Memorial Fellowship, Alexander joined the Department of Colloid Science to work under Professor E K Rideal (later Sir Eric Keightley Rideal, MBE, FRS).
 He began with work on the orientation in films of long-chain esters and continued by examining porphyrins, chlorophylls and other molecules, with and without metals.

 Alexander was awarded his PhD in 1938, and then went hitch-hiking in Scandinavia with his friend from Cambridge F S Dainton.
 During their holiday they visited Theodor Svedberg's laboratory in Uppsala in August 1938, after which Alexander decided he would like to spend as much time as he could working with Torsten Teorell in Uppsala.
 He started at the Institute of Medical Chemistry in December 1938, but had to return to England at the outbreak of war in September 1939.
 His work in that nine-month period was published that year.

 He returned to Cambridge, where he was elected a Fellow of King's College.
 In the Department of Colloid Science work continued on a wide range of topics including the role of hydrogen bonding in condensed monomolecular films and the effects of soaps and synthetic wetting agents on the biological activities of phenols.
 Fourteen publications appeared in the war years.